appfoundry/Reliant/README.md

 --------------

 - Filip Maelbrancke: for second opinions and rubber ducking
-- Bart Vandeweerdt: for reviewing this documentation
+- Bart Vandeweerdt and Willem Van Pelt: for reviewing this documentation
 - iDA MediaFoundry: for letting me use this in production code
 - Oak Consultancy Services: for necessary resources
 - Liesbet Gouwy: for unconditional support